 These courses are small (enrollment 14 or fewer), 1-credit hour courses graded on a Satisfactory/Unsatisfactory (S/U-pass/fail) basis.
 Courses are to be academic in nature, but they can focus on skills that will be valuable to future study in the field.
-Course content should be accessible by KSAS first- and second- year students regardless of major.
+Course content should be accessible by KSAS first-years and sophomores regardless of major.

 Courses run for five weeks, meeting either once or twice per week for a total of 12.5 hours of instruction time.
 No class sessions should be held during reading week or the final exams period.
 Some form of assessment is required, and student attendance is mandatory.

 All SOUL courses are to be taught in person.
-We will be selecting about 15 courses from the proposals submitted for the fall.
+We will be selecting about 18 courses from the proposals submitted for spring.
 Instructors are paid $2000 per course.

 Eligibility: Graduate students, postdoctoral fellows, faculty, or staff are eligible to teach SOUL courses.

-SOUL Program questions may be directed to Amber Glaros ([email protected]).
+SOUL Program questions should be directed to Amber Glaros ([email protected]).

 If you would like help with your course proposal, please contact Allon Brann ([email protected]) the Teaching Academy’s Teacher Support Specialist.
 Allon and the Teaching Academy staff will also be available to help with any of your teaching needs once your course is approved.
 Also note that teaching a SOUL course fulfills Phase III of the Teaching Academy’s certificate of completion program.